james-minton/rtcc/site/content/chapters/running-your-coalition.md

 {{<
 resource
-title1="How to Leverage the Power of Institutional Members (PDF)" link1="/docs/3/Leveraging the Full Power of Your Coalition.pdf" title1-2="(DOCX)" link1-2="/docs/3/Leveraging the Full Power of Your Coalition.docx" >}}
+title1="3.2: How to Leverage the Power of Institutional Members (PDF)" link1="/docs/3/Leveraging the Full Power of Your Coalition.pdf" title1-2="(DOCX)" link1-2="/docs/3/Leveraging the Full Power of Your Coalition.docx" >}}